 Policy CD-2.2: City Wide Design Guidelines and Exceptional Design.
-Projects which offer exceptional or innovative design may be exempted from the requirements of the Citywide Design Guidelines, through a public hearing and affirmative decision by the City Council.
+Projects which offer exceptional or innovative design may be exempted from the requirements of the Citywide Design Guidelines, through a public hearing and Excommendation by the Planning Commission and City Council.
 This decision could be made prior to consideration of the Coastal Development Permit, Use Permit and CEQA document for the project as the exemption would not be considered approval of a permit for the project.